MaraSchulze/Minitalk/README.md

 A client and a server using signals.
 The client sends a string and the server prints it out.
-The project desciption is in the pdf.
+The project description is in the pdf.

 This project was written for and compiled on a Mac.
 make for both client and server program.